 - Inability to perform the required tasks of the position, even with reasonable accommodation for a disability.

-If you wish to file suit under federal law, the complaint must be first filed with the CRD or the U.S. Equal Employment Opportunity Commission (EEOC).
+If you wish to file a suit under federal law, the complaint must first be filed with the CRD or the U.S. Equal Employment Opportunity Commission (EEOC).
 Filing with CRD is considered filing with the EEOC.
-If you wish only to file with the EEOC, you can do so.
-3
+If you wish only to file with the EEOC, you can do so.15

 Both agencies will investigate to determine if the allegations have merit.
 Each can: